 Depending on the size and complexity of your loved one’s estate, as well as what state they lived in, settling all of their affairs could take anywhere from a few weeks to a few years.
 But most can be completed in a matter of months, and our guidance will get you through it all with relative ease.

-Beyond the guidance, advice, and information contained in your Plan, Empathy gives you access to innovative tools that can take tasks off your plate and do them for you.
+Beyond the guidance, advice, and information contained in your Checklist, Empathy gives you access to innovative tools that can take tasks off your plate and do them for you.
 For example, our Closing Accounts tool saves you the time and effort of closing the dozens of accounts your loved one may have left open.
 Just answer a few questions and upload the necessary documents, and we’ll take care of closing the accounts.